alexchristianvaneijk-hash/Acorn-Editions/_books/glaspell-a-jury-of-her-peers.md

 similar_books:
   - hardy-the-three-strangers
   - chekhov-the-kiss
----

-Based on a real murder covered by Susan Glaspell as a reporter, A Jury of her Peers follows Martha Hale as she unexpectedly uncovers the truth in a rural investigation that the men of the town would never have been able to solve.
+Description: "Based on a real murder covered by Susan Glaspell as a reporter, A Jury of her Peers follows Martha Hale as she unexpectedly uncovers the truth in a rural investigation that the men of the town would never have been able to solve."